 Tendonitis is the swelling of a tendon, which is a thick cord attaching a muscle to a bone.
 It can cause joint pain and stiffness.

-Lumps and swellings in the testicles are a relatively common symptom in boys and men, and can have a number of different causes.
+Read more about lumps and swellings in the testicles, which are a relatively common symptom in boys and men, and can have a number of different causes.

 Read about testicular cancer (cancer of the testicle), including information about symptoms, causes, diagnosis and treatment.